Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 *“Rog.
 I’ve got your suit beacon.
 You’re in pretty deep.”*

 Costello felt a little swell of pitch-black humor.
 “Oh...we’re all in it pretty deep,” he chuckled grimly.
-“I don’t know if we have anything immediately life-threatening---”
+“I don’t know if we have anything immediately life-threatening - ”

 *“You do.
 We’re on the way.
 Try not to move too much.
 Did you Crude up?”*